 Knowing who is covered by your auto insurance policy is vital since misunderstanding the limits of your coverage can be a costly mistake if an accident occurs.
-If you lend your car to someone who is not listed as a named driver on your policy, you can't assume that permissive use coverage will apply.
+If you lend your car to someone who is not listed as a named driver on your policy, you can't assume that permissive use coverage will apply if the driver gets in a car accident.

 Your Auto Insurance Policy: Permissive Use